dinAlt220/IPCALIB/README.md

 5. `python3 main.py`

-There will be a plot in the end of calculation which you can save/
+There will be a plot in the end of calculation which you can save.